MouYongli/ScrumiX/README.md

 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

+## Contributors
+This is the official repo by DBIS at RWTH Aachen University ([Yongli Mou*](mou@dbis.rwth-aachen.de), Er Jin, Kevin Ha, Hanbin Chen, Maximilian Kissgen and Stefan Decker).
 ---
 <!-- ---Developed by **Your Name** | [LinkedIn](https://linkedin.com/in/YOURNAME) | [Twitter](https://twitter.com/YOURHANDLE) -->